codingchili/zapperfly-asm/README.md

 be packaged with a web interface.
 A very snazzy web interface, 2018-style web-components in action. 🐇

 # Makes use of
-This project will make use of chili-core, which means that vertx and hazelcast is on your classpath.
+This project makes use of chili-core, which means that vertx and hazelcast is on your classpath.
 What a boon!😵🌟

 # License
 The MIT License (MIT) Copyright (c) 2017 Robin Duda